epogrebnyak/cbr-db/readme.md

 [cbr-forms]: http://www.cbr.ru/credit/forms.asp

-## Data flow and interface
+## Data flow

-Data is processed in a following way:

-- Bank of Russia web site
+- Original archived DBF files are stored at [Bank of Russia website][cbr-forms]
-- Local ZIP/RAR files
+- Download these ZIP/RAR files, unpack to get local DBF files
-- Local DBF file
-- Local CSV file
+- Convert DBF files to CSV
-- Large raw data database
-- Smaller final use database
+- Import CSV files to "raw data" database (large in size, contains all dates and banks)
+- Truncate dataset and migrate it to "final use" database (smaller in size, just a few banks)
-- Reports in CSV or XLSX files
+- Create output reports and write reports to CSV or XLSX files

 ## Interface